-Patients on regular medications do not always need to see a doctor for a repeat of their medicines.
-Ticked computer slips should be delivered to reception or put into the letterbox outside the surgery for issue after two full working days.
+Patients on repeat medication can deliver ticked computer slips to reception or put in the letterbox outside the surgery for issue after two full working days.

-Repeat medication can also be requested online - please click on the link at the top of this page if you are registered for this.
-To register for online access solely to order medication, please contact reception.
+Repeat medication can also be requested online via the NHS app - if you are registered for this.
+To register for online access, please contact reception.

 Electronic Prescribing Service

 We now recommend all prescriptions are sent electronically to your pharmacy.
 Let reception know which chemist you would like us to send your prescription to; nominating a chemist means that we can send your prescription to your chosen chemist directly saving you having to come down to the surgery.

 You will still need to request your medication from the surgery each month.

 In response to COVID, Silverdale & Ryecroft Practice is moving suitable patients to electronic Repeat Dispensing (eRD) to help protect & make repeats easier.
 Currently we send each script you request to the pharmacy. eRD takes this a stage further & lets your GP authorise the pharmacy to dispense them for up to 1yr.
 They are stored securely on the NHS database, so they'll be ready at the pharmacy each time you need them.
 It’s reliable, secure and confidential.
 You don’t need to do anything.
 Your GP will set up eRD for you so you can just collect suitable repeat items directly from your usual nominated pharmacy.

 This means you receive those repeat prescriptions from your pharmacy without having to request them from the practice each time.
 Please note all items are suitable – any that are not will continue to be requested and issued in the usual way.

 Help with NHS costs